kedro-org/kedro/docs/source/nodes_and_pipelines/nodes.md

 ### Set up the project

-To demonstrate the usage of generator functions in Kedro nodes, first, set up a Kedro project using the `pandas-iris` starter.
-If you haven't already created a Kedro project, you can follow the [get started guide](../get_started/new_project.md#create-a-new-project-containing-example-code) to create one.
+To demonstrate the use of generator functions in Kedro nodes, first, set up a Kedro project using the `pandas-iris` starter.
+If you haven't already created a Kedro project, you can follow the [get started guide](../get_started/new_project.md#create-a-new-project-containing-example-code) to create it.

-You can create the project with this command
+Create the project with this command:
 ```bash
 kedro new -s pandas-iris
 ```